rollup/plugins/packages/terser/README.md

 ## Credits

-This package was originally developed by [https://github.com/TrySound](TrySound) but is not maintained anymore.
+The original terser plugin was developed by [TrySound](https://github.com/TrySound) but is not maintained anymore.
+The current implementation is developed and maintained by [tada5hi](https://github.com/tada5hi).